Get Rates Near You!

 • Check ordering fees

 Brokerage checking accounts, on the other hand, are more similar to online checking accounts when it comes to fees.
-That means you may pay no monthly maintenance fees or overdraft fees.
-And your brokerage may reimburse you for some or all of the ATM surcharges you incur monthly.
+That means you may pay no monthly maintenance or overdraft fees.
+Your brokerage may reimburse you for some or all of the ATM surcharges you incur monthly.

 Minimum deposit